octo-technology/OpenTezos/docs/private/genesis.md

 This means that each node now has **one** peer.

 Each terminal displays a different hash, private key and public key.
-**Note them somewhere** because we will need them in the next chapter.
+**Write them down somewhere** because we will need them in the next chapter.